Medical Academic Matching Scheme: Research Team Guide

 Joan and Richard Doll Fellows: Dr Hussam Rostom, Dr Josh Brewin, Dr Robert Conway, Dr Alexander Finlayson, Mr Sai Sathanapally

-Alumni Relations team: Mrs Ceri Butcher, Head of Development and Alumni Relations and Sophie Schirmacher, Alumni Relations and Regular Giving Officer
+Alumni Relations team: Mrs Ceri Butcher, Development Director and Sophie Schirmacher, Alumni and Supporter Engagement Officer